rririanto/react-ui-design-system/README.md

 - [Ant Design](https://ant.design/) [[github](https://github.com/ant-design/ant-design/)] - Ant Financial - A design system with values of Nature and Determinacy for better user experience of enterprise applications.
 - [Atlaskit](http://atlaskit.atlassian.com/) [[bitbucket](https://bitbucket.org/atlassian/atlaskit-mk-2)] - Atlassian - Atlassian's official UI library, built according to the Atlassian Design Guidelines.
+- [Base Web](https://baseweb.design/) [[github](https://github.com/uber/baseweb)] - Uber - Base Web is a foundation for initiating, evolving, and unifying web products.
 - [Blueprint](http://blueprintjs.com/) [[github](https://github.com/palantir/blueprint)] - Palantir - A React-based UI toolkit for the web
+- [Chakra UI](https://chakra-ui.com/getting-started) [[github](https://github.com/chakra-ui/chakra-ui/tree/master/packages/chakra-ui)] - Chakra UI - Create a theme object to include custom color, typography, and layout values.
+Chakra UI comes with a default theme, so this step is optional.
 - [Canvas](https://canvas.hubspot.com/) [[github](https://github.com/HubSpot/canvas)] - Hubspot - HubSpot Canvas is the design system that we at HubSpot use to build our products.
 - [Carbon Design System](http://carbondesignsystem.com/) [[github](https://github.com/carbon-design-system/carbon-components)] - IBM - The Carbon Design System is integrating the new IBM Design Ethos and Language.
+- [Evergreen](https://evergreen.segment.com/get-started/introduction) [[github](https://github.com/segmentio/evergreen)] - Evergreen - a pragmatic UI kit for building evolving products on the web.
+It is built and maintained open-source by Segment.
+- [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/get-started) [[github](https://github.com/microsoft/fluentui)] - Microsoft - Fluent UI React is the official open-source React front-end framework designed to build experiences that fit seamlessly into a broad range of Microsoft products.
+It provides robust, up-to-date, accessible components which are highly customizable using CSS-in-JS.
 - [cf-ui](https://cloudflare.github.io/cf-ui/) [[github](https://github.com/cloudflare/cf-ui)] - Cloudflare - A set of packages used to build UIs at Cloudflare using projects such as React.
 - [Grommet](http://grommet.io/) [[github](https://github.com/grommet/grommet)] - Hewlett Packard - Grommet provides all the guidance, components, and design resources you need to take your ideas from concept to a real application.
 - [Hack Club Design System](https://design.hackclub.com) [[github](https://github.com/hackclub/design-system)] - Hack Club - A collection of React components designed for speed, consistency, and best practices.